Audience

 |

-(b) inappropriate or improper conduct in a private capacity that reflects seriously and adversely on the public sector entity in which the employee is employed.
+- inappropriate or improper conduct in a private capacity that seriously and negatively impacts on the public sector entity where the employee works.

 |